What are the symptoms of lung cancer?

-Lung cancer is cancer that usually starts in the lining of the bronchi (the main airways of the lungs), but can also begin in other areas of the respiratory system.
+Lung cancer usually starts in the lining of the airways in the lungs, but can also begin in other areas of the respiratory system.
 It is the leading cause of cancer death in both men and women.
-In 2015, 221,200 new cases of lung cancer are expected, according to the American Cancer Society.
+Lung cancers are believed to develop over a period of many years.

 The following are the most common symptoms for lung cancer.
 However, each individual may experience symptoms differently.

 Lung cancer usually does not cause symptoms when it first develops, but they often become present after the tumor begins growing.
 A cough is the most common symptom of lung cancer.
 Other symptoms include:

 Other symptoms can be caused by substances made by lung cancer cells - referred to as a paraneoplastic syndrome.
 Certain lung cancer cells produce a substance that causes a sharp drop in the level of sodium in the blood, which can cause many symptoms,

 including confusion and sometimes even coma.

 None of these symptoms is a sure sign of lung cancer.
 The symptoms of lung cancer may resemble another medical condition or problem.
 Always consult your physician for a diagnosis.